Docker Hub is the central repository of images maintained by Docker for its production images. We built the same thing for VMs used by CI pipelines

 To find that image in a central store of configurations.

 It turns out not to be that hard!
 All you have to do is make a mapping of key/value pairs to documents.
-After that, all that's left is to modify our original algorithm to process FROM directives in one of three ways:
+After that, all that's left is to modify our original algorithm to process FROM

-3. Otherwise, search the central repository for a matching image.
+, resolve the other file relative to this one - Otherwise, search the central repository for a matching image.

 Then we can pull the configuration from the cloud and insert it directly into the graph, as if it'd been found in a local file.